How Beijing's influence is changing Hong Kong protests | DW | 07.09.2020

 Read more: China's actions risk Hong Kong's future as global financial center

-Thousands of riot police were stationed in Kowloon to counter the protesters.
-Isolated clashes between protesters and the police broke out, with protesters throwing umbrellas and water bottles and police responding by firing pepper spray pellets.
+Thousands of riot police were stationed in the Kowloon district to counter the protesters.
+Isolated clashes broke out, with protesters throwing umbrellas and water bottles and police responding by firing pepper spray pellets.

-Several protesters were seen being wrestled to the ground by police, including a 12-year-old girl who was reportedly shopping for school supplies with her brother.

 Other protesters chanted the banned protest song: "Liberate Hong Kong, revolution of our times."
 One woman was arrested for chanting the slogan, as per the city's Beijing-imposed national security law.

-By the end of Sunday evening, at least 289 people were arrested, including 270 who were charged with illegal assembly.
+By the end of Sunday evening, at least 289 people had been arrested, including 270 who were charged with illegal assembly.

-Several prominent activists, including Leung Kwok-hung, Raphael Wong and Figo Chan, were among those arrested.
+Several prominent activists, including Leung Kwok-hung, Raphael Wong and Figo Chan, were among those detained.
 Activist Tam Tak-chi was arrested for "sedition in public or on social media."

 A Hong Kong government spokesperson said protesters ignored warnings from the police and used debris to block off several roads.
 Authorities also accused some protesters of throwing objects at police and chanting pro-independence slogans.

-"Hong Kong police will continue to fulfil their duties and swiftly arrest those who have violated the law," the government spokesperson said.
+"Hong Kong police will continue to fulfill their duties and swiftly arrest those who have violated the law," the government spokesperson said.

 Read more: How China's security law is pushing Hong Kong citizens to emigrate